tan-language/tan-toolchain/README.md

 # Tan Tools

 A collection of CLI tools for the Tan Language.
-The target audience are developers and users for the language.
+The target audience are developers and users of the language.

 ## Install